Medical, Educational and Cultural Institutions

 - Assist Harvard University’s Allston Development Group in addressing the University’s commitment to reducing greenhouse gas emissions through exploration of on-site co-generation, wind and geothermal power and compliance with MEPA’s Greenhouse Gas Policy and the City of Boston’s green building mandate through Boston Zoning Code Article 32.

-- Representation of the Massachusetts Institute of Technology with the redevelopment of previously contaminated properties, environmental insurance and issues associated with contaminated building materials.
+- Representation of Massachusetts Institute of Technology with the redevelopment of previously contaminated properties, environmental insurance and issues associated with contaminated building materials.

 - Representation of Beth Israel Deaconess Medical Center with environmental due diligence, risk management, air emissions issues and pharmaceutical waste issues.